 In order to solve linear programming problems you need to be clear your concept about the basic terminologies used in solving the first linear programming problems are given below:

-- Decision Variable: Variables that compete with each other to share limited resources such as product services etc. They are interrelated and have a linear relationship which is capable of deciding what is the best optimum solution are called decision variable.
+- Decision Variable: Variables that compete with each other to share limited resources such as product services etc. They are interrelated and have a linear relationship which is capable of deciding what is the best optimum solution called decision variable.

 - Constraints: These are the restrictions imposed on the resources available such as a restricted number of machines, labor material, etc.

-- Redundant Constraint: Some constraints are visibly present but do not hinder the process of the problem under study is called a redundant constraint.
+- Redundant Constraint: Some constraints that are visibly present but do not hinder the process of the problem under study is called a redundant constraint.

 - Feasible Solution: These are the set of all possible solutions in the form of variables that satisfy the constants.